Irreligion: Demographics

 Secular people are complex and not always devoid of religious or spiritual involvement.
 They persist in various forms of religiosity and spirituality.
 "Secular churches" or "atheist churches" such as Sunday Assembly and others have emerged in multiple countries (e.g. USA, Britain, Australia) which deal with community needs that religious services often provide.
 Atheists are diverse with some engaging spiritual practice and others having strong beliefs in that they seek to evangelize to others.
 Nontheistic religions such as Buddhism, Jainism, along with atheistic schools in Hinduism, and other Indian schools like Carvaka, Ajivika have played a significant part in Asian cultures for millennia.
 Anthropologist Jack David Eller states that "atheism is quite a common position, even within religion" and that "surprisingly, atheism is not the opposite or lack, let alone the enemy, of religion but is the most common form of religion."
-In the Czech Republic, one of the most secular countries in the world, most nonbelievers are not atheists but are more religious skeptics fulfil their spiritual needs outside of traditional religion.
+In the Czech Republic, one of the most secular countries in the world, most nonbelievers are not atheists but are more religious skeptics fulfill their spiritual needs outside of traditional religion.

-In 2016, Zuckerman, Galen and Pasquale estimated there were 400 million nonreligious or nontheistic people.
+In 2014, Zuckerman, Galen and Pasquale estimated there were 400 million nonreligious or nontheistic people.
 In their 2013 essay, Ariela Keysar and Juhem Navarro-Rivera estimated there were about 450 to 500 million nonbelievers, including both "positive" and "negative" atheists, or approximately 7% of the world population.
 These estimates come from the International Social Survey Programme 2008 survey in which 40 countries took part.
 In 2010, the religiously unaffiliated numbered more than 1.1 billion (around 1,126,500,000 persons), about one-in-six people (16.3% of an estimated 6,9 billion world population), according to Pew Research Center.
 In Pew reports, "unaffiliated" are atheists, agnostics, and people who checked "nothing in particular".
 76% of them resided in one of the six regions: Asia-Pacific.
 A 2012 WIN/Gallup International report on a poll from 57 countries reported that 59% of the world's population identified as a religious person, 23% as not a religious person, 13% as "convinced atheists", and also a 9% decrease in identification as "religious" when compared to the 2005 average from 39 countries.
 A 2015 WIN/Gallup International poll found that 63% of the globe identified as a religious person, 22% as not a religious person, and 11% as "convinced atheists".
 Their 2016 survey found that 62% of the globe identified as a religious person, less than 25% as not a religious person, 9% others as "convinced atheists" and 5% others "Do not know/no response".
 Keysar and Navarro-Rivera advised caution with these figures since other surveys have consistently reached lower figures for the number of atheists worldwide.